Skip to main content

 Hanna, Director of People at M.M.LaFleur

-“I want to offer up some perspective from the other end of the interview interaction, which I hope will help to calm your nerves.
+“I want to offer up some perspective from the other end of the interview interaction, which I hope will help to calm your interview nerves.
 I can assure you that we—the hiring managers—always want the conversation to go well.
 Yes, we are evaluating you, but we want an awesome person to fill the role just as much as you want the job.”

 “I can assure you that we—the hiring managers—always want the conversation to go well.
 Yes, we are evaluating you, but we want an awesome person to fill the role just as much as you want the job.”